-The progress register consists of names of pupils, tests and examination scores, cumulative average, position and remarks per term for each pupil as recorded by the Continuous teacher. assessment are planned or unplanned tests taken periodically to check the attentiveness of pupils in teaching and learning.
-The scores allocated to continuous assessment is usually 40% per term while examination is scored 60%.
+The progress register consists of names of pupils, tests and examination scores, cumulative average, position and remarks per term for each pupil as recorded by the teacher.
+Continuous assessment or planned unplanned tests periodically to check the attentiveness of pupils in teaching and learning.
+The allocated scores to continuous assessment is usually 40% per term while examination is scored 60%.
 According to [2] "The quality of education is elevated through examinations which indicate the status and grade of the school and the state".
-Examination is necessary in school system because through the performance or results of students the head teachers/principal will know the quality of teaching and learning and note areas for improvement to attain quality assurance in education.
+Examination is necessary in school system because through the performance οf students or results the teachers/principal will know the quality of teaching and learning and note areas improvement to attain assurance in education.